HausemasterIssue/VeteranHack-Decomp/README.md

 # VetHack (maybe) (idk) (dont care)
 Another kami skid.
 From around early 2020 or late 2019 perhaps.
 Had an HWID system, maybe still does, anyway I'm too lazy to go look for some HWID processor that probably dosen't exist.
 I didn't even remove it lol.

+Has a couple of good features, I would not reccomend running it though.